Muriel Bell: Recognition

 The Nutrition Society of New Zealand holds an annual Muriel Bell Memorial Lecture.

 Legacy

 In 2017, she was selected as one of the Royal Society of New Zealand's "150 women in 150 words".
+Bell's personal papers, stored at the Hocken Collections of the University of Otago, were inscribed on the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register in 2019.